 McKinley has become a popular girl’s name.
 It means “learned ruler.”

-Michelle Obama is the current First Lady of the United States, wife to Barack.
+Michelle Obama is the former First Lady of the United States, wife to Barack.

 Michelle means “close to God.”